Tafara-N/alx-react/0x02-react_props/README.md

 Modify `CourseList.js`:

-Add a propType listCourses that will take an array of the shape you created Make sure that if listCourses is not passed by the parent component the propType defaults to an empty array When listCourses is empty, display a row showing No course available yet When listCourses contains at least one element, display a row for each element showing the name of the course and the number of credits
+Add a propType `listCourses` that will take an array of the shape you created Make sure that if `listCourses` is not passed by the parent component the propType defaults to an empty array When listCourses is empty, display a row showing `No course available yet` When listCourses contains at least one element, display a row for each element showing the name of the course and the number of credits
-Make sure to add a key to help React optimize rendering Modify CourseListRow.js:
+Make sure to add a key to help React optimize rendering

+Modify `CourseListRow.js`:

 Make sure the property textSecondCell can accept either a string or number Modify the App.js to create a new array named listCourses.
 It should contains three elements: